Tesselate-Jewellery/TesselateDocs/README.md

 ## User Story

-1. As a customer, I want to browse a diverse selection of opals to choose one that resonates with my girlfriend and receive a quote on pricing.
+1. As a customer, I want to browse a diverse selection of opals to choose one that resonates with my partner and receive a quote on pricing.

 2. As a customer, I would like to receive a confirmation email with the details of my custom ring configuration after requesting a quote.